Bridging the Perception Gap in Image Super-Resolution Evaluation: Related Work

 \section{Related Work}

-\subsection{Image super-resolution}
+\subsection{Image Super-Resolution}

-Image super-resolution reconstructs HR images from LR inputs, serving as a cornerstone for medical imaging, satellite analysis, video enhancement, \etc~\cite{dai2019second,dong2015image,chen2021pre,chen2023dual,zhang2022efficient,RCAN,zhang2018residual,SRCNN,EDSR,BSRGAN,RealESRGAN,SwinIR,HAT,StableSR,PASD,SeeSR}.
-Early approaches~\cite{SRCNN,EDSR,RDN,dai2019second,dong2015image,chen2021pre} operate under the assumption of a predefined degradation process, such as bicubic downsampling or blurring with a known prior.
+Early SR approaches~\cite{SRCNN,EDSR,RDN,dai2019second,dong2015image,chen2021pre} operate under the assumption of a predefined degradation process, such as bicubic downsampling or blurring with a known prior.
 However, their effectiveness is often constrained in real-world scenarios where noise or compression artifacts may occur.
 To handle practical SR, BSRGAN \cite{BSRGAN} and RealESRGAN \cite{RealESRGAN} assume complex degradation in LR images and adversarially train models to remove multiple degradations.
 Transformer-based methods further improve HR quality by capturing long dependencies between pixels: SwinIR \cite{SwinIR} utilizes window attention in Swin Transformer \cite{liu2021swin} for global dependencies, while HAT \cite{HAT} optimizes hierarchical feature integration.
-With the emergence of diffusion techniques \cite{ho2020denoising}, diffusion-based SR models \cite{StableSR,SeeSR,PASD} are able to learn an even more powerful image representation and effectively handle various distortions in LR images.
+With the emergence of diffusion techniques \cite{ho2020denoising}, diffusion-based SR models \cite{StableSR,SeeSR,PASD,wu2024one,wang2024sinsr,Pisasr,faithdiff} have demonstrated powerful ability in reconstructing image details and generating high perceptual quality outputs.
+StableSR \cite{StableSR} utilizes rich prior from the Stable Diffusion model conditioned by the LR input, SeeSR \cite{SeeSR} explores the roles of tag-style prompts in guiding semantic robust image generation, FaithDiff \cite{faithdiff} proposes to align the noisy latents with the LR features for maintaining structural consistency, and PiSA-SR \cite{Pisasr} balances pixel-level fidelity and perceptual quality by introducing dual LoRA \cite{hu2022lora} adapters.

-However, while the perceptual quality of SR outputs keeps improving, recent research finds a lingering inconsistency between perceptual quality and quantitative evaluations of SR models \cite{StableSR,SeeSR,PASD}.
-As a result, either cumbersome user studies or varying image metrics are sought to justify SR model performances.
-In this paper, we investigate the issue and propose a solution that better correlates with human perception.
+However, as the perceptual quality of SR outputs continues to advance, recent studies have revealed a persistent inconsistency between human-perceived quality and quantitative evaluations produced by existing image quality metrics \cite{StableSR,SeeSR,Pisasr,dong2025tsd,AFINE}.
+Consequently, researchers often resort to either labor-intensive user studies \cite{StableSR,SeeSR,PASD,Pisasr,dong2025tsd} or the use of multiple, sometimes conflicting, image metrics \cite{SeeSR,PASD,Pisasr,faithdiff,zhang2025uncertainty} to validate SR model performance.
+In this paper, we investigate this inconsistency issue more closely and propose a framework that effectively addresses the underlying challenges.

-\subsection{Image quality metrics}
+\subsection{Image Quality Metrics}